-GENERAL LEARNING OUTCOMES 5 4 3 2 1 I trust the student completely as an independent practitioner I trust the student completely as an independent I trust the student, with limited correction.
+GENERAL LEARNING OUTCOMES 5 4 3 2 1 I trust the student completely as an independent practitioner (upon licensure) I trust the student completely as an independent practitioner (upon I trust the student, with limited correction.
 I trust the student, with direct supervision and frequent correction.
-I only trust the student, with specific direction and direct supervision. (upon licensure) AND practitioner (upon licensure) AND The student is self- AND AND This student is qualified to give meaningful feedback directed and seeks guidance as necessary.
-The student accepts feedback for performance improvement.
-The student requires significant correction for performance improvement. to other learners for this outcome.
-If selected on FINAL assessment by PRECEPTOR, student will receive a No Pass (NP) for the rotation.
+I only trust the student, with specific direction and direct supervision.
+AND licensure) The student is self- directed and seeks AND The student accepts feedback AND The student requires This student is qualified to give meaningful feedback to other learners for this guidance as necessary. for performance improvement.
+If selected on FINAL assessment significant correction for performance improvement. outcome. by PRECEPTOR, student will receive a No Pass (NP) for the rotation.
 If selected on FINAL assessment by PRECEPTOR, student will receive a No Pass (NP) for the rotation.